faraazmohsin/iotassignment3/README.md

 urls.py
 ---
 The urls code structure maps the urls to the services.
 The lines 13 - 16 map the urls of the application.
+ViewSets are used in place of views, therefore by just registering the viewsets with a router class, the URL configuration may be generated automatically.
+Routers automatically deciding how the logic involved in handling incoming requests should be translated to an application's URLs

 models.py
 ---